eldrid11/lswebhomework3/README.md

 ```

-My name is:
+My name is: Dustin Eldridge

-I like to:
+I like to: kayak

-I'm learning:
+I'm learning: web-dev because of Austen!

 ```